The Checklist that Saved an Aircraft

 Other Important Aspects of Implementation

-Contrast this to scheduled anesthesia cases in the OR.
+Contrast this to operating room airway management in scheduled anesthesia cases.
 While routine, pre-surgical checklists are often used, airway checklists prior to induction are rare.
 This is quite reasonable.
 Checklists in this setting may be of limited utility.
 Experienced anesthesiologists have managed thousands or tens of thousands of airways in the very familiar OR setting (they have developed “flows” and routines of safe practice).
 While the practice of anesthesia is complex requiring years of training, deliberate practice, and intense study, placement of endotracheal tubes or other airway devices is somewhat less complex after one has gained expertise.
 Additionally, being able to talk to the patient, examine them, and review their medical history eliminates some airway management complexity by knowing what lies ahead.
 The risk, albeit, is still high and anesthesiologists carry immense responsibility given that airway misadventures in the OR can also be fatal.
 However, there is somewhat more of a reactionary gap with a stable ASA 1 and 2 patients that can be properly preoxygenated and denitrogenated.
 These patients can have safe apneic times of 6-10 min or even longer depending on the situation.

 Emergency vs Normal Checklists